 The Coerver Coaching method was created and developed by Dutch soccer player and coach Wiel Coerver.
-It was Wiel Coerver who believed young players could learn the game and become great soccer players through training with the ball as much as possible.
+It was Wiel Coerver who believed young football / soccer players could learn the game and become great soccer players through training with the ball as much as possible.
 Mastering the soccer ball is at the core of the Coerver method.
 It’s what soccer is all about.
 Being able to manipulate the soccer ball is what makes the game so creative and beautiful.

 For a long time, this was the general feeling of many soccer coaches.
 That you couldn’t teach what these unique soccer players could do with the soccer ball.
 Soccer talent wasn’t something you could really develop and those who played the best simply were greeted as though their talent was a gift of God and couldn’t be duplicated.

 Much changed in the 1970’s when the Coerver Coaching Method was introduced.
 A Dutchman, Wiel Coerver, felt that soccer skills could be analyzed and taught from an early age.
 In many ways Wiel Coerver is the father of soccer training.
 Utilizing the brand new television and slow motion replay technology of his day, Coever studied the game of soccer from a new perspective.
 He watched all-time greats such as Johan Cruyff and Pele, and then dissected their moves so he could teach them to young players.

 Coerver realized that so much of soccer, especially 1 on 1 situations, depended on anticipation.
 When a defensive player feels that his opponent will move the ball in a certain position, he or she will react and move in that direction in order to create leverage to block the ball.
 What great players master is the ability to pretend to be moving in a certain direction but then do something totally different.
 This catches defenders completely flat-footed and leaves them in the dust as the playmaker has now progressed past a defender and has likely found yards of space ahead.